mpizala/kxctl/README.md

 # Run a command with a timeout (useful for slow or unresponsive clusters)
 kxctl exec -t 30s -- get pods

+# Filter kubectl output with pipe-like syntax using the --grep flag
+kxctl exec -g "coredns|web-app" -- get pods -A
 ```

 ## License